Subject-verb agreement questions are very common on the ACT. Knowing the rules for this question type will pay off every time you take it.

 The chef work/works tirelessly at his chosen craft.

-In this case, who is doing the verb work?
+In this sentence, who is doing the action work?

-This is the basic principle, but the ACT won’t often be so basic.
+That’s the basic principle, but the ACT usually won’t keep it that simple.

 The chef that was educated at Kendall College in Chicago along with many other award-winning culinary artists work tirelessly at the craft.

-If you go by what “sounds right” you might be tempted to think this sentence is correct as is.
-After all, the closest noun to the verb work is artists.
-We would, after all, say that artists work instead of artists works.
+If you go by what “sounds right,” you might think work is correct because the closest noun to the verb is artists, and we do say artists work.

 Follow these steps when you encounter subject-verb questions: